 Students are not seen in video conferences, but they can interact and ask questions.
 Like online text-based courses, webinars are available to be taken on any computer, smartphone, or tablet with an Internet connection.

 Certificates of course completion are generated shortly after course completion.
-Credits are reported to the department of insurance the same day as completion.
+Credits are reported to the department of insurance on the same day as completion.

 Since webinars are live video conferences, they are offered at set times.
 They must be scheduled and attended on the dates and times offered.

-The main advantages of webinars are:
+The main advantages of insurance CE webinars are:

 - No required reading materials.